zeative/zaflow/README.md

 ## 🚀 Overview

-> **🚧 BETA VERSION** — This library is currently in active development and not yet recommended for production use.
-APIs may change without notice.
-Use at your own risk and feel free to report issues or contribute!

-ZaFlow solves the complexity of building AI agent systems by providing a high-level, opinionated API.
+> ZaFlow solves the complexity of building AI agent systems by providing a high-level, opinionated API.
 It is built for developers who need to create chatbots, autonomous agents, or AI-powered workflows without getting bogged down in protocol details.

 Targeting **Node.js** and **TypeScript** developers, ZaFlow integrates essential features like multi-provider support, tool calling, agent delegation, and flow control out of the box.